ethereum-oasis-op/L2/workitems/l2-transaction-fee-API/l2transactionfeeapispec-v1.0.md

   - `l2PriorityGasPriceDerivationMethod`: MUST be a non-empty string.
   - `l2PriorityGasPriceDerivationMethodDescription`: MUST be a non-empty string.
   - `l2PriorityGasPriceDerivationMethodSource`: MUST be a non-empty string formatted as URI.

-We define the minimal set of transaction statuses as follows:

-- Pending: An L2 transaction submitted to an L2, and waiting to be processed
-- Replaced: An L2 transaction that was "Pending" was replaced by another L2 transaction
-- Dropped: An L2 transaction that was removed from the L2 processing queue
-- Success: A Pending L2 transaction has been included into an L2 block
-- Finalized: An L2 transaction included in a L2 block that has been finalized on an L1.

-Note, that the first four statuses are analogous to L1 transaction statuses.
-Note also, that there is still the possibility of an L1 reorganization that could revert the status of an L2 transaction back to success.
-Also at the time of writing, there is no possibility of an L2 reorganization unless through a malicious attacker.

-Finally, more fine-grained statuses such as "Pending L1 Finalization" could be introduced to dliver more insights to end-user and improve the user experience.

 [[R5]](#r5) Testability: